Sorry, you need to enable JavaScript to visit this website.

 According to Article 15 of the Law on Ministries and Other Administrative Bodies, the BiH Ministry of Civil Affairs is responsible for carrying out activities and tasks which are under jurisdiction of BiH and related to defining the basic principles of coordinating activities, harmonizing plans of entity authorities and defining the strategy at the international level in the areas of: health and social welfare, pensions, science and education, labour and employment, culture and sport, surveying, geological and meteorological affairs.

-The Department of Health Care of the BiH Ministry of Civil Affairs facilitates, at the state level, supervision and coordination of the health sector, representation of BiH at the international level in the field of health, as well as ensuring better compliance of health care matters with standards of the international community and the fulfilment of international obligations.
+The Department of Health Care of the BiH Ministry of Civil Affairs facilitates, at the state level, supervision and coordination of the health sector, representation of BiH at the international level in the field of health, as well as ensuring better compliance of health care with standards of the international community and the fulfilment of international obligations.